swiyu-admin-ch/did-webvh/README.md

 ## Benchmarks

-All the relevant reports are available [here](criterion/README.md).
+All the relevant reports will be available [here](criterion/README.md).

 ## License